caplena/knowledge-base/docs/03-01-Fine-tuning-view.md

 * `Rates` with a positive sentiment, belonging to the category `PRICING`
 * `Unlimited Date` without sentiment, belonging to the category `PLAN`

-Topics are auto-assigned by the AI (see [TODO] on how AI updates work) or can be manually changed by clicking on the row.
+Topics are auto-assigned by the AI (see [this article](03-02-AI-assignments.md) on how AI updates work) or can be manually changed by clicking on the row.

 ### 3. Other Columns